Neurologic Physical Therapy Residency

 Residency Timeline and Application Process

-We invite top applicants to an on-site interview, which is scheduled between February 15 and March 31.
-All applicants who have received an invitation must participate in the on-site interview to be considered for admission to the program.
+We invite top applicants to interview with our team.
+All applicants must participate in the team interview process to be considered for admission to the program.

-Applicants are notified of our decision during the last week of March.
+Applicants are notified of our decision during the common offer period in March.

 Residents begin the program’s didactic portion online in June.
 They begin the on-site clinical portion on or after September 1 and complete it on or before August 31 of the following year.